Would you like to travel Europe cheap?

 Located in Nowe Czarnowo near Szczecin city, Krzywy Las (The Crooked Forest) is one of the most unique places in Poland.
 No one knows why the trees that are growing in the forest near Gryfino have an odd C-shape.

 Many conspiracy theories are trying to explain the story behind Krzywy Las.
 Some people say that some kind of tool must have been used to make the trees grow this way.
-Others believe it's a work of Aliens.
-Finally, some believe it's a result of some kind of a natural disaster such as a snowstorm.
+Others believe it's the work of Aliens.
+Finally, some believe it's a result of some kind of natural disaster such as a snowstorm.

 If you happen to be in Northern Poland, go off the beaten path and travel to Nowe Czarnowo.
 Who knows, maybe you will find an answer to the question of why the pine trees are so weird there?

 Krzywy Las is excellent to visit all year round but the best time is definitely summer.
-The easiest way to get there is by car, as the Crooked Forest is located in rather a remote area of West Pomerania.
+The easiest way to get there is by car, as the Crooked Forest is located in a rather remote area of West Pomerania.

 2. Bieszczady mountains